March 10, 2022

 What’s really nice about the beginners’ videos for deep breathing is that it’s teaching you the skills.
 And if you notice the circle was getting bigger and bigger to show you how to practice taking deeper and deeper breaths.
 You always want to kind of hold it and then release the breath.
 And there are other videos after we’re learning how to do the deep breathing and the controlled breathing, that’s like the foundation and we can add on top of that, and then that’s whenever we can add let’s try to bring our attention back to the task at hand.

 Let’s try to not let our thoughts wander.
 But again this right here is a really great video to teach you just the basic practice of deep breathing consistently because we can all take a really deep breath as the doctor tells me, just take one deep breath for me.
 But to be practicing deep breathing for a minute to two to three to five minutes takes practice and this circle that gets bigger and bigger for a deeper and deeper breath is really nice.

 At Eddins Counseling Group, we offer Mindfulness Therapy.
+We offer in-person therapy in three locations: Houston Heights, Houston Montrose, and Sugar Land.
+We also offer online therapy.
 Learn more about it today!

 Why You Feel This Way

 Get instant access to your free ebook.